Diatbbin/YouTube-clone/README.md

 # Video upload & playback platform

-A full-stack video upload and playback demo: users sign in with Google, upload raw video and a thumbnail, a background worker transcodes with FFmpeg, and the app lists videos and streams the processed file from Google Cloud Storage.
+A full-stack video upload and playback demo: users sign in with Google, upload raw video and a thumbnail, a background worker transcodes the video with FFmpeg, and the app lists videos and users can watch the processed video from Google Cloud Storage

 **Live site:** [web-client on Cloud Run](https://yt-web-client-296066166592.us-central1.run.app)

-Hosted on **Google Cloud** (Cloud Run, GCS, Pub/Sub) with **Firebase** for auth, Firestore, and Cloud Functions.
+Hosted on **Google Cloud** (Cloud Run, GCS, Pub/Sub) with **Firebase** for Auth, Firestore, and Cloud Functions

 ---